Quality Assurance

 [ ] Validate and/or lint HTML, CSS, and JavaScript

-Validate HTML and CSS according to WC3 Specifications.
+Validate HTML and CSS against the current specifications.

 Accessibility